qdev76/learnxinyminutes-docs/git.html.markdown

 # add a file in a nested dir
 $ git add /path/to/file/HelloWorld.c

+# add all changed files
+$ git add -A

 # Regular Expression support!
 $ git add ./*.java
 ```